igorkasyanchuk/active_storage_validations/README.md

 #### Best practices

 It is always a good practice to limit the maximum file size to a reasonable value (like 2MB for avatar images).
 This helps prevent server storage issues, reduces upload/download times, and ensures better performance.
 Large files can consume excessive bandwidth and storage space, potentially impacting both server resources and user experience.
-Additionally, setting size limits helps protect against malicious file uploads that could overwhelm the system.
+Plus, not setting a size limit inside your Rails app might lead into your server throwing a `413 Content Too Large` error, which is as nice as a Rails validatin error.

 #### Error messages (I18n)